TomDuenas/tomduenas.github.io/_pages/about.md

   - /about.html
 ---

-I'm an [AI Researcher](https://www.linkedin.com/in/ai-researcher/) currently focusing on AI Safety and developing safe super-intelligence.
+I'm an [AI Researcher](https://www.linkedin.com/in/ai-researcher/) currently focusing on AI Safety and developing safe AI super-intelligence.
 Im also a Political Scientist, and i'm deeply concerned about how to safeguard human institutions and society from the impending intelligence explosion.

 My research focuses on AI safety and safe super-intelligence.
 Below are some of the main areas I am interested in: